mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

 ## Usage

-1.  **Template Installation:** Add [this template](https://github.com/mpandav-tibco/dev-hub-templates/blob/mastart/templates/bwce/Order-To-Kafka/template-otk.yaml) to your Dev Hub instance.
+1.  **Template Installation:** Add [this template](https://github.com/mpandav-tibco/dev-hub-templates/blob/mastart/templates/bwce/Order-To-Kafka/template-otk.yaml) or any available to your Dev Hub instance.
 2.  **Create a new component:** In the Dev Hub catalog, click "Create Component" and select this template.
 3.  **Fill in the parameters:** Provide the required information in the template form, including:
     *   Project name and description.